CtrlK

 Conciseness

 The content is lean and efficient throughout.
-It assumes Claude's competence as a Go engineer, avoids explaining basic concepts, and every section delivers actionable information without padding.
-Tables are used effectively for quick reference.
+It assumes Claude's Go competence, avoids explaining basic concepts, and every section delivers actionable information without padding.
+Tables are used effectively for quick reference, and cross-references to other skills avoid duplicating content.

 3 / 3